1995–96 South Pacific cyclone season: Other systems

 During December 23, the remnants of Severe Tropical Cyclone Gertie, moved westwards off the Australian mainland and into the Coral Sea near Maryborough.
-After moving into the Coral Sea, the system underwent a pierod of rapid intensification, during which it reintensified into a tropical cyclone and caused gale-force winds along the southern Queensland Coast.
+After moving into the Coral Sea, the system underwent a period of rapid intensification, during which it reintensified into a subtropical cyclone and caused gale-force winds along the southern Queensland Coast.
 During the following day, gale-force winds eased along the Queensland coast, as Gertie moved north-eastwards into the South Pacific basin, where it peaked with 10-minute sustained windspeeds of 40 kn.
 The system subsequently passed to the south of New Caledonia and was last noted on December 24, as it weakened below tropical cyclone intensity.
 During February 12, a tropical low developed to the west of New Caledonia.
 Over the next 24 hours the low deepened to about 1002 hPa before it crossed 160°E and moved into the Australian region where it became known as the Queen Elizabeth II storm.
 On February 22 and 23, a shallow tropical depression moved around the Fijian archipelago and caused some flooding of low-lying areas in Vanua Levu.